 Outsource to offset gaps in skill sets

 After you evaluate the abilities of your staff, you may find that in-house resources would be well-suited for part of the project but not others.
 If this is the case, you might want to consider outsourcing part of the project.
 You may have a great project manager but lack design talent.
-You may even have a generalist that can design a website, but no one to assist with the initial website strategy and planning.
+You may even have a generalist who can design a website, but no one to assist with the initial website strategy and planning.

 What area is your team weakest in?
 This might be a good part to outsource.

 Note that some web design firms will not accept just part of the work.
 Many are structured to handle the project from start to finish and make recommendations at every step of the way.
-Check with a design firm first and be up front with them about your need to outsource part of the project.
+Check with a design firm first and be upfront with them about your need to outsource part of the project.

 Outsource web design if you need a fresh perspective